EternityForest/THUNDERWARS/README.md

 * What tools, reminders, or allies will you employ?
 * Who do you need to coordinate with?
+* What critical information could be lost during handoffs between people and groups?

 #### 🧪 TRAINING